tillitis/dev-tillitis/hugo/content/tools/_index.md

                  golang clang-format
 ```

-## Toolchain container
+## Toolchain Container

-As a convenience we provide a Docker/Podman image which has all these
+As a convenience, Tillitis provides a Docker/Podman image which has all these
-tools already installed
+packages already installed.
+You can use the following command to fetch the image:

 ```
 $ podman pull ghcr.io/tillitis/tkey-builder:latest